St. Albert Learning Centre

 The PSW program started at St. Albert in 2010.
 In these past 9 years, St. Albert has graduated hundreds of PSW that now work in a variety of long-term care and community agencies in the Greater City of Sudbury.

 The next PSW program at St. Albert starts in January, 2020.
-There will be an information session this month on the 24th of September at 9:00 am at St. Albert.
+There will be an

 On November 22, 2018, St. Albert’s Personal Support Worker Program enjoyed a visit from Andrew Olivier to reinforce the importance of PSWs.
 Without PSWs, many people would not be able to perform basic activities of daily living that so many of us take for granted.
 Andrew offered a first-hand perspective as to what it’s like working with a PSW on a daily basis and the valuable role they play.
 Personal Support Workers are often the unsung heroes of the health care field, providing clients with assistance in their day-to-day life with respect, dignity, and compassion.